fractastical/etherea/README.md

 Languages = anything you can vibe code + Python, Ruby, Java, etc.

-Prefer to develop at reduce cost with some rev share.
+Prefer to develop at reduced cost with some rev share.

 https://www.linkedin.com/in/joeldietz/